Let's Make a Deal: Merchandise

 In 1964, Milton Bradley released a home version of Let's Make a Deal featuring gameplay somewhat different from the television show.
 In 1974, Ideal Toys released an updated version of the game featuring Hall on the box cover, which was also given to all traders on the syndicated version in the 1974–75 season.
 An electronic tabletop version by Tiger Electronics was released in 1998.
 In the late summer of 2006, an interactive DVD version of Let's Make a Deal was released by Imagination Games, which also features classic clips from the Monty Hall years of the show.
 In 2010, Pressman Toy Corporation released an updated version of the box game, with gameplay more similar to the 1974 version, featuring Brady on the box cover.

 Various U.S. lotteries have included instant lottery tickets based on Let's Make a Deal.

 In 1999, the website BuyBidWin.com licensed the rights to Let's Make a Deal as it launched a website featuring Monty Hall.

 In 1999, Shuffle Master teamed up with Bally's to do a video slot machine game based on the show with the voice and likeness of Monty Hall.

 In 2004, IGT (International Gaming Technology) did a new video slot game based on the show still featuring Monty Hall.
+In 2023, another version of the video slots featuring Wayne Brady was released at Yaamava' Resort & Casino in Highland, California.

 In 2004, the now defunct website GameShow24.com was going to release a beta game based on Let's Make a Deal.

 In 2012, a Facebook game based on the Wayne Brady version was released by RealNetwork's GameHouse.

-In 2013, Aristocrat Technology did an all-new video slot machine game based on the Wayne Brady version.
+In 2013, Aristocrat Technologies did an all-new video slot machine game based on the Wayne Brady version.

+In 2024, between October 1-24, the social casino game company Slotomania sponsored "The Big Deal of the Day" rounds during the show.